 Minister for Regional Roads and Transport

-Paul Toole has worked hard to deliver for the communities of the Bathurst electorate over the past eight years, securing a number of upgrades to the Great Western Highway, an expansion of the Bathurst Correctional Centre, a new $6.6 million Ambulance Station, a new Rural Fire Service Control Centre, waste water and sewerage upgrades for Portland and Cullen Bullen, $1.1 million to open the rail line between Kandos and Rylstone, and delivering much-needed improvements to our local villages.
+Paul Toole has worked hard to deliver for the communities of the Bathurst electorate since his election to Parliament in 2011, securing a number of upgrades to the Great Western Highway, an expansion of the Bathurst Correctional Centre, a new $6.6 million Ambulance Station, a new Rural Fire Service Control Centre, waste water and sewerage upgrades for Portland and Cullen Bullen, $1.1 million to open the rail line between Kandos and Rylstone, and delivering much-needed improvements to our local villages.

 It’s no wonder, then, that he enjoys great popular support across the region.
 A proven hard worker with a genuine love for the little things that make communities great, ‘Toolie’ hasn’t let up and is determined to deliver even more for the electorate if he’s returned.